John Leguizamo and Al Madrigal on Their Fight for Latino Superheroes

 It really is a global phenomenon.
 It’s the new “Let It Go.”

-Leguizamo: No, we’re number one!
-“Let It Go” was only number four.
+Leguizamo: No, we’re No. 1!
+“Let It Go” was only No. 4.
 [Laughs] I mean, it’s crazy.
 “We Don’t Talk About Bruno” has gotten hundreds of millions of hits on Spotify and is No. 1 on the Billboard.
 It’s wild what Lin has done with the music.

 Do you think Marvel and DC are doing a good enough job of Latin representation?
 We do have Miles Morales, but he’s only been animated in the films.
 And there’s Zoe Saldana—but she’s in green makeup.
 I know Salma Hayek was recently in The Eternals and they’re coming out with Moon Knight starring Oscar Isaac, but that’s the first example of there being a Latin lead in a live-action superhero project.

 Leguizamo: It’s not enough.
-If we’re twenty percent of the population, then I want twenty percent stories, twenty percent characters, twenty percent executives.
+If we’re 20 percent of the population, then I want 20 percent stories, 20 percent characters, 20 percent executives.
 I don’t want less than that.
-So, out of ten characters, two should be Latino in a movie.
-If there are ten superhero comic books, two should be Latin superheroes.
+So, out of 10 characters, two should be Latino in a movie.
+If there are 10 superhero comic books, two should be Latin superheroes.

 What sort of cultural concessions have you had to make as you rose up the Hollywood ranks, given how poor the choice of roles is?